J-VAR: Analysis of RR Lyrae light curves in seven optical bands: Results

 \subsection{Normalized amplitudes across wavelengths}

-To quantitatively study the observed trend of decreasing amplitude with increasing wavelength, the normalized amplitude with respect to the $r$- band amplitude was computed, noted $\overline{A}$.
+To quantitatively study the observed trend of decreasing amplitude with increasing wavelength, the normalized amplitude with respect to the $r$- band amplitude was computed, noted $\overline{A}$ (see Fig.~\ref{fig:normApli_vs_wavelengths}).
 This permits removing the main trends present in the Bailey Diagrams and enhances relative differences across passbands.
-The interquartile ranges (IQR; defined as the difference between the 75\textsuperscript{th} and 25\textsuperscript{th} percentiles, $p_{75} - p_{25}$) of the normalized amplitudes, along with their medians, are summarized in Table \ref{tab:Percentile Errors in the Medians of the Normalized Amplitudes} for all seven optical bands in J-VAR DR1.
-A clear downward trend was observed from short to long wavelengths, indicating that normalized amplitude decreases as wavelength increases, suggesting that the fluxes in bluer bands are more sensitive to temperature variations than those in the redder bands.
+The interquartile ranges (IQR; defined as the difference between the 75\textsuperscript{th} and 25\textsuperscript{th} percentiles, $p_{75} - p_{25}$) of the normalized amplitudes, along with their medians, are summarized in Tab.~\ref{tab:Percentile Errors in the Medians of the Normalized Amplitudes} for all seven optical bands in J-VAR DR1.
+A clear downward trend was observed for increasing wavelengths, indicating that normalized amplitude decreases as wavelength increases, suggesting that the fluxes in bluer bands are more sensitive to temperature variations than those in the redder bands.

 An exponential function was fitted to the medians of normalized amplitude ratios across the J-VAR DR1 bands.
 The resulting best-fit curve was given by

 where $\overline{A}(\lambda)$ is the normalized amplitude and $\lambda$ is the wavelength in nanometers.
 This relation captures the expected physical behavior of RR Lyrae stars, where variability amplitude diminishes at longer wavelengths due to the lower temperature sensitivity of the flux described by the Planck Function \citep{planck1901}.